donzgold/JustMC_compilator/documentation/en_US/actions/variable.md

 **Name:** Remove Item Description Line\
 **Type:** An action that returns a value\
-**Description:** Removes an item's description line and assigns the result to a variable.
+**Description:** Removes an item\'s description line and assigns the result to a variable.

 **Usage example:**
 ```ts